Redundancy: the options

 If pay varies from week to week, the weekly pay must be worked out by using the 12 weeks leading up to the day the employee received the redundancy notice.
 Add up the total amount of pay during the 12 weeks and divide it by 12 to get the weekly average.

 SRP is not taxable, as it's not more than £30,000.
 Any redundancy payment you make in addition to SRP is subject to tax and National Insurance (NI).

-Other termination payments made to the employee at the same time - like a payment in lieu of holiday - must have tax and NI deducted.
+Other termination payments made to the employee at the same time - like payment in lieu of holiday - must have tax and NI deducted.

 Failure to make an SRP

-If an employee disagrees with the amount, or you fail to pay SRP, the employee has six months from the date their employment ended to make a claim for payment to an industrial tribunal.
+If an employee disagrees with the amount, or you fail to pay SRP, the employee has six months from the date their employment ended to make a claim for payment to an Industrial Tribunal.